AleenDhar/20lac_obsidian/DevOP/Docker.md

 # basics

-check all the docker containers
+check all the docker containers that are up and running
 ```
 docker container ls
 ```